 This article will cover:

-Your renters insurance should cover repairs and replacement of your belongings if your belongings in your rental home or apartment are damaged by mold and the source of the mold damage is covered in your policy.
+Your renters insurance should pay for repairs and replacement of belongings that mold damages if the source of the mold damage is listed as a covered peril in your policy.

 Examples of covered mold damage include: